 7. Don't forget the ice melter.

-In my house, we buy a couple of buckets of it before the first snow so we always have it on hand.
+It's a good idea to buy a couple of buckets of it before the first snow so it's always on hand.
 It's one of the best winter tools out there, and it helps prevent painful falls on the ice.

 8. Invest in a really good ice scraper/snow brush.